-These are questions we anticipated as common among practitioners.
+These are questions anticipated as common among practitioners working in this area.

 How and when INDC turns into NDC?

 If a goal or target is submitted prior to the submission of an instrument of ratification, it will be termed as INDC.
 If such goal or target is submitted together with the instrument of ratification, then it will be termed as NDC and thus becomes the first NDC of the country.

 Do the countries need to submit a revised NDC along with their instrument of ratification?

 Paragraph 13 decision 1/CP.21 is clear that countries do not need to submit NDC with the instrument of ratification if they have already submitted the INDC.
 In this case, the INDC will be considered as the NDC.
 However, countries that have submitted INDC can submit a revised version with the instrument of ratification, if they wish to revise the INDC.

 It is not mandatory for countries to revise the INDC and submit as NDC.
 It the country considers that its INDC is final, then there is no need for submitting a revised NDC together with the instrument of ratification.

 Can countries submit a revised NDC even after the submission of their instrument of ratification?

 Paragraph 11 of article 4. of Paris Agreement clearly states that countries have the right to replace their NDC at any time.
 Nevertheless, it recommends that countries should do so with a view (that is, they are encouraged to) to make the NDC more ambitious.